AerialX/libbricks/docs/StrictConventions.md

        - Bricks::Threading::ThreadLocalStorage
  - These types are meant to be considered value types.
 Though they may derive from Bricks::Object and use reference counting, they are not considered polymorphic.
 Do not subclass them.
     - Well, if you do, expect them to be copied by value to the original parent type when passed around.
+       - For example, see Bricks::IO::FilePath, which is interchangable with a Bricks::String
  - Feel free to create your own and use them as if they were an official value type.

 Operator Overloading